intermine/im-docs/docs/get-started/tutorial/index.rst

 Fetching organism details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will have noticed that in previous sources and in `project.xml` we have referred to organisms by their NCBI Taxonomy id.
 These are numerical ids assigned to each species.
-We use these for convenience in integrating data, the taxon id is a good unique identifier for organisms whereas names can come in many different formats: for example in fly data sources we see: ''Drosophila melanogaster'', ''D. melanogaster'', Dmel, DM, etc.
+We use these for convenience in integrating data, the taxon id is a good unique identifier for organisms whereas names can come in many different formats: for example in fly data sources we see: `Drosophila melanogaster`, `D. melanogaster`, Dmel, DM, etc.

 Looking at the `organism` table in the database you will see that the only column filled in is `taxonid`: